 The Unica Building Projects cluster realises all technical installations and systems for new construction, renovation and transformation projects.
 Both the revenue and result of this cluster increased in 2020.
-The cluster is therefore building on the strong foundation built up over the past few years.
+The cluster builds on the strong foundation developed over the past few years.